Second gas effect

 During induction of general anesthesia, when a large volume of a gas (e.g. nitrous oxide) is taken up from alveoli into pulmonary capillary blood, the concentration of gases remaining in the alveoli is increased.
-This results in effects known as the "concentration effect" and the second gas effect.
+This results in effects known as the second gas effect and the "concentration effect".
 These effects occur because of the contraction of alveolar volume associated with the uptake of the nitrous oxide.
 Previous explanations by Edmond I. Eger and Robert K. Stoelting have appealed to an extra-inspired tidal volume due to a potential negative intrapulmonary pressure associated with the uptake of the nitrous oxide.

 There are two extreme breathing patterns and the extra-inspired tidal volume is an artificial construct associated with one of these patterns.
 Thus it is the volume change that actually causes the effects.